Frobenius nonclassical hypersurfaces: Lower bounds on degree and Hermitian surfaces

 \section{Lower bounds on degree and Hermitian surfaces}

 In this section, we finish the proof of Theorem~\ref{mainthm:lower-bound}.
 For the lower bound $d\geq\sqrt{q}+1$, we will present a proof by contradiction, and therefore, will assume the existence of a hypersurface $X\subset\bP^n$ as in the hypothesis except that $d\leq\sqrt{q}$.
-Our strategy consists of two steps: \begin{enumerate}[label=\Roman*.] \item We first find a $2$-plane $H\subset\bP^n$ such that $X\cap H$ contains a curve component $C$ over $\bF_q$ that is reduced of degree at least $2$ and smooth at $\bF_q$-points. \item Then we prove that there exists a curve $C'\subset C$ over $\bF_q$ of degree at least $2$ that is geometrically irreducible.
-The curve $C'$ is Frobenius nonclassical by construction.
+Our strategy consists of two steps: \begin{enumerate}[label=\Roman*.] \item Finding a $2$-plane $H\subset\bP^n$ over $\bF_q$ such that $X\cap H$ contains a curve component $C$ over $\bF_q$ that is reduced of degree $\geq 2$ and smooth at all its $\bF_q$-points. \item Finding a curve $C'\subset C$ over $\bF_q$ of degree $\geq 2$ which is geometrically integral.
+This curve is Frobenius nonclassical by construction.
 Hence $\deg(C')\geq\sqrt{q}+1$ by \cite{BH17}*{Corollary~3.2}, contradicting our assumption that $d\leq\sqrt{q}$. \end{enumerate} For the last statement in the theorem, the curve case is done in \cite{BH17}*{Corollary~3.2}, so we will prove the assertion in the surface case.
 In the end of this section, we include a discussion on the Hermiticity in higher dimensions.